mobily-enterprises/best-webdriver/README.md

 Here is how you do it notice the `spawn: false` property:

-    // Create a new Chrome browser object var chrome = new browser.Chrome()
+    // Create a new Chrome browser object var chrome = new browsers.Chrome()

     // Create the driver, using that browser's
-    // configuration WITHOUT spawning a chromedriver process var driver = new Driver(chrome, {
+    // configuration WITHOUT spawning a chromedriver process var driver = new drivers.ChromeDriver(chrome, {
       spawn: false,
       host: '10.10.10.45',
       port: 4444
     })

+Note that since you are using the [ChromeDriver](https://mercmobily.github.io/best-webdriver/ChromeDriver.html) driver, the remote end will be assumed to be a Chrome webdriver: it will fix any mistakes and partial implementations of the W3C protocol.

-#### The generic "Remote" browser
+#### The generic "Browser" browser

 Lastly (and more commonly), you might want to connect to a generic webdriver proxy, which will accept your session requirement and will provide you with a suitable browser.
-In this case, you will use the generic browser called [Remote](https://mercmobily.github.io/best-webdriver/Remote.html), which is a "blank" browser without the ability to spawn a specific webdriver, and without and specific options.
+In this case, you will use the generic browser called [Browser](https://mercmobily.github.io/best-webdriver/Browser.html), which is a "blank" browser without any pre-pared browser-specific options.

 Here is how you would run it:

-    // Create a new generic browser object, specifying the alwaysMatch parameter var remote = new browser.Remote()
+    // Create a new generic browser object, specifying the alwaysMatch parameter var remote = new browsers.Browser()

     remote.setAlwaysMatchKey('browserName', 'chrome')
           .setAlwaysMatchKey('platformName', 'linux')

     // Creating the driver
-    var driver = new Driver(remote, {
+    var driver = new drivers.Driver(remote, {
       host: '10.10.10.45',
       port: 4444
     })

-Note that since you used the generic [Remote](https://mercmobily.github.io/best-webdriver/Remote.html) browser, the session configuration did _not_ include the browser-specific `{ w3c: true }` value.
+Note that since you used the generic [Browser](https://mercmobily.github.io/best-webdriver/Browser.html) browser, the session configuration did _not_ include the browser-specific `{ w3c: true }` value.

+Also note that you used the generic [Driver](https://mercmobily.github.io/best-webdriver/Driver.html), which means that no browser-specific workarounds for W3C compliance will be applied.
+If you did want that to happen, you would simply run:

+    var driver = new drivers.ChromeDriver(remote, {

 ### Running amok with driver calls

 If you have the following chunk of code:

-    // Create a new driver object, using the Chrome browser var driver = new Driver(new browser.Chrome())
+    // Create a new driver object, using the Chrome browser var driver = new drivers.ChromeDriver(new browsers.Chrome())

     // Create a new session.
 This will also run `chromewebdriver` for you await driver.newSession()